zendesk/out_of_office_app/README.md

 ## Known Issue

-Currently you're able to assign a ticket to a group with only one Agent in its membership even if the sole Agent in that group is unavailable becasue currently we aren't checking for this.
-We will fix this in a future version.
+* Currently you're able to assign a ticket to a group with only one Agent in its membership even if the sole Agent in that group is unavailable because currently we aren't checking for this.
+We will fix this in a future version
+* Sometimes *recently assigned tickets* will not be properly reassign with the bulk unassign job when marking an agent as unavailable.
+If this happens, please wait a few minutes and try again

 ## Locations